Jubeku/hackathon-downscaling/README.md

 ## Data

-The EERIE **N320 target values are not on this HPC yet** (to be integrated later), so the notebooks use a matched **ERA5 O96 / N320** pair as a stand-in — same 101 variables, same 6-hourly dates, so we get **real** coarse *and* fine fields at the same timestamps and can score the baseline against a true target today.
-All paths are set in one config cell (`DATA_ROOT` + dataset names), so switching to EERIE later is a one-line change.
+All paths are set in one config cell (`DATA_ROOT` + dataset names), so switching later is a one-line change.

 - **Coarse source (O96, ~1°):**
   `${DATA_ROOT}/aifs-ea-an-oper-0001-mars-o96-1979-2023-6h-v8.zarr`